dev7a/otelcol-con-spaneventtolog/spaneventtologconnector/DESIGN.md

   - `include_span_context`: Boolean flag to include span context in logs.
   - `log_attributes_from`: Fields to be mapped from event and span attributes.
   - `severity_by_event_name`: Map event names to log severity levels.
+  - `add_level`: Boolean flag to add a "level" attribute based on severity text.
 - **Design Considerations:**
   - Ensure minimal performance overhead.
   - Decide on batching or rate-limiting if necessary.